 Why Bile is Crucial for Digestion & Detox

 Bile is the unsung hero of digestion and detox.
 If bile isn’t produced or flowing properly, many different body systems can suffer.
 For example, if you have poor bile flow, you’ll be constipated, which leads to bacterial overgrowth in the gut and toxins reabsorbed into your system, causing mitochondrial damage, oxidative stress, and inflammation.
 Poor bile flow or production means you won’t get the antimicrobial action you need to keep bad bacteria in the gut in check.
-And if fat digestion is hindered via poor bile production, you experience fat soluble nutrient deficiencies.
+And if fat digestion is hindered via poor bile production, you experience fat soluble nutrient deficiencies and greasy stool.
 SO: bile plays a huge role in preventing dysbiosis, supporting detox, healthy poops, and absorption of nutrients.